AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

 ## Missing data

 There are situations when information for a particular data element is missing and the source system does not know the reason for the absence of data.
-If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *Must Support*), the data element **SHALL** be omitted from the resource.
+If the source system does not have data for an element with a minimum cardinality = 0 (including elements labelled *MustSupport*), the data element **SHALL** be omitted from the resource.
 If the data element is a *Mandatory* element (in other words, where the minimum cardinality is > 0), it **SHALL** be present *even if* the source system does not have data.
 The core specification provides guidance for what to do in this situation, which is summarised below:

 1. For *non-coded* data elements including type [Reference](http://hl7.org/fhir/R4/references.html#Reference),
   - use the [DataAbsentReason extension](http://hl7.org/fhir/StructureDefinition/data-absent-reason) in the data type if the ADHA profile for that resource does not require a child element.